German auxiliary cruiser Thor: May 1942

 Nankin abandoning ship Latitude 26 degrees 43' South, 89 degrees 47' East.

-The crew dropped the confidential books and records over the side in a perforated box and tried to scuttle Nankin.
+and the crew dropped the confidential books and records over the side inside a perforated box and tried to scuttle Nankin.
 Thor rescued the crew and passengers from their lifeboats.
 A prize crew boarded Nankin and managed to repair the ship's engines that the attempt to scuttle had not severely damaged.
 The hole in Nankin was repaired and frozen food, wool and wireless equipment taken aboard Thor, some of which were put aboard Regensburg when it arrived, along with the prisoners.
 The supply ship and Nankin (now Leuthen) sailed to Japanese-held ports.
 Nankin was carrying secret papers from the New Zealand Combined Intelligence Centre in Wellington to the C-in-C, Eastern Fleet in Colombo.
-This information, revealed that the Allies were reading some Japanese radio codes but its transfer to Japan was delayed until the beginning of July.
+This information revealed that the Allies were reading some Japanese radio codes but its transfer to Japan was delayed until the beginning of July.